rapreala/alu_mobiledev_widget_presentation_silvergrid/README.md

-# SliverGrid Demo - Afrobeats Album Grid
+# SilverGrid Demo - Afrobeats Album Grid

 A Spotify-inspired album grid showcasing popular Afrobeats albums and demonstrating the **SliverGrid** widget in Flutter.